Leaving hospital

 Help and equipment

-• extra help is organised, such as visits from a district nurse or paid home help.
+• the organisation of extra help, such as visits from a district nurse or paid home help

-• small home adaptations are made such as grab rails in the bathroom.
+• small home adaptations such as grab rails in the bathroom and at doorways in the home

-For more information about help and equipment visit Your care, your support Wiltshire.
+For more information about help and equipment visit Your care, your support Wiltshire (opens new window).

 Adaptations

 It's not always necessary to move even if you need adaptations to your home as grants may be available.
 If you do need to move and have a social or affordable tenancy, it may be possible to transfer.
 Ask your landlord for advice.
-If you are living in unsuitable private rented or mortgaged accommodation check whether you could qualify for Homes4Wiltshire.
+If you are living in unsuitable private rented or mortgaged accommodation check whether you could qualify for Homes4Wiltshire (opens new window).

 Mental health aftercare

-You have a right to free mental health aftercare if you have been:
+You have a right to free mental health aftercare (opens new window) if you have been:

 • compulsorily detained in hospital under section 3 of the Mental Health Act 1983